 Papa John's is committed to being a good steward of the environment.
 We have undertaken numerous initiatives related to environmental sustainability, including in the areas of energy savings and recycling.
 Papa John's invests in new technologies and processes to improve the efficiency of our restaurants and commercial operations in several ways.
 In doing so, we are also lowering our greenhouse gas emissions.
-Specifically, we have taken the following actions at our Quality Control Centers, restaurants, and corporate headquarters: we have made progress in saving energy throughout our operations, including installing LED lighting at our restaurants and corporate headquarters, outfitting power-saving technology in our pizza ovens, and reducing hot water and natural gas use in our Quality Control Centers.
-We transport our fresh pizza dough from our Quality Control Centers to our restaurants in reusable dough trays.
+Across our Quality Control Centers, restaurants, and corporate headquarters we have taken steps to reduce our environmental impact, including installing LED lighting at our restaurants and corporate headquarters, outfitting power-saving technology in our pizza ovens, and reducing hot water and natural gas use in our Quality Control Centers.

+To reduce single-use packaging, we transport our fresh pizza dough from our Quality Control Centers to our restaurants in reusable dough trays.
 When no longer fit for use, we grind and repurpose the trays, which otherwise would be disposed.
-In 2020, we repurposed nearly 79,000 trays, diverting roughly 237,000 pounds of waste from landfills.
+In 2021, we diverted more than 242,000 pounds of waste from landfills by recycling these trays.